‘PETA v. University of Washington’; ‘Sullivan v. University of Washington’ Case Summaries

 In February 2023, the U.S. Court of Appeals for the Ninth Circuit ruled in PETA’s favor.
 Specifically, the Ninth Circuit held that members of an IACUC have no right under the U.S. Constitution to keep their identities secret.
 Specifically, the Ninth Circuit agreed with us, explaining that IACUC members have no role other than ensuring that experimenters follow federal animal welfare law, including rules requiring IACUCs to reflect views other than those of the animal experimentation industry.
 The court noted specifically that the appointment letters exist “only because the Committee members were appointed by the University according to statutory and regulatory criteria to ensure diverse representation.”

-UW IACUC Members’ Subsequent Lawsuit and PETA’s Second Appellate Victory
+UW IACUC Members’ Second Lawsuit and PETA’s Second Appellate Victory

-UW IACUC members sued again, this time alleging injuries under various Washington state laws and state and federal constitutional provisions, including the 14th Amendment, because of alleged threats to their constitutional right to “informational privacy” and “personal security and bodily integrity.”
+UW IACUC members sued again, this time alleging injuries under various Washington state laws and state and federal constitutional provisions, including the 14th Amendment and the right to informational privacy, because of alleged threats to their constitutional right to “informational privacy” and “personal security and bodily integrity.”

 In addition to challenging the plaintiffs’ motion for a preliminary injunction on these grounds, we also argued—in our preliminary injunction opposition and in a motion to dismiss—that the named plaintiffs lacked standing because the purported basis of their injuries (disclosure of their names to PETA) had already occurred, either via prior UW public records disclosures or due to the fact that the UW IACUC chair’s name was already public information.